The Only Pimento Cheese Recipe You’ll Ever Need

 This post may contain affiliate links.
 Please read my disclosure policy.

-I find it somewhat tragic that I never experienced homemade pimento cheese dip until my mid 20’s.
+I find it so disappointing that I never experienced homemade pimento cheese dip until my mid 20’s.

 Shortly after Brian and I began dating, we went on a boating trip with his Mom, who came well prepared with wine and snacks.
 Her signature Chex mix, chocolate chip cookies with walnuts, and my first introduction to pimento cheese dip.